maxrpark/make_a_promise/README.md

 ### GSAP

 This project can also be called a [gsap](https://maxicode.pythonanywhere.com/) project since most of the animation and the idea of the frontend design and functionality rely on gsap timelines and scrollTrigger plugging.
 ### Buttom

-I code the nice button effect from this [codepen](https://codepen.io/kocsten/pen/rggjXp).
+I got the nice button effect from this [codepen](https://codepen.io/kocsten/pen/rggjXp).

 ## Backend